APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

   }
 ```

 In this example, the `MutesResource`, `BlocksResource` and `EndorsementsResource` all have the same shape.
 They are all sets of accounts that all support the same operations.
-Just like code, we can refactor these oprations into an interface, `NamedSet` that can be reused in all three places.
+Just like code, we can refactor these operations into an interface, `NamedSet` that can be reused in all three places.
 Because Cadl has a VS Code plugin, we are guided through this process with intellisense (and GitHub copilot).
-Since erorrors are caught by the Cadl compiler, we have a high degree of confidence that our refactoring is correct.
+Since errors are caught by the Cadl compiler, we have a high degree of confidence that our refactoring is correct.

 ## Describing Operations